NibblySlug/Qubic-docs-proposal/README.md

 ## The current state of Qubic documentation:
 There is an existing repository of Qubic Documentation, that may be of limited use to users.
 As a result, Qubic risks alienating users, who cannot access information allowing them to use the product.
-Gaps include:
+A quick review of the existing documentation reveals several gaps, including:

 * Missing Tutorials - the Qubic Tutorial page is not readily available in the navigation bar and key tutorials are missing `[INSERT WHAT IS MISSING HERE]`